SteliosMavrotas/Bernooulli-Numbers/README.md

 This code is used to compute the nth Bernouli Number.
+The function has been built in a recursive nature and uses memoization to store both Pascal's triangle value and the previous Bernouli numbers before returning them as a Fraction.